Cluster duality between Calkin-Wilf tree and Stern-Brocot tree: Initial intersection vector tree and Calkin-Wilf tree

-We denote by $\mathrm{Tree} (D^\dag)$ and we call it the \emph{initial intersection vector tree}.
+We denote this tree by $\mathrm{Tree} (D^\dag)$ and we call it the \emph{initial intersection vector tree}.
 We make a preparation for describing the main theorem of this section.
 In this section, we regard $L_t$ as the initial triangulation.
-We define the \emph{initial intersection matrix flip}\footnote{In context of cluster algebra theory, this operation is the special case of an \emph{initial seed mutation} of an $D$-matrix.
+We define the \emph{initial intersection matrix flip}\footnote{In the context of cluster algebra theory, this operation is the special case of an \emph{initial mutation} of an $D$-matrix.
 See \cite{rs}.} $\Psi_k$ of $D(L_t,L)$ in direction $k$ as

 The following proposition is clear: \begin{proposition} We have

 where $T$ is the transposition. \end{proposition} By using this duality, we have the following property: \begin{proposition} For $ \in \TT'_3$, let